xuanhoanz/xuanhoanz/README.md

 ### Hi I'm Shane 👋
-I am a Full-stack developer and am a passionate about blogging, sharing knowledge with others.
+I am a Full-stack developer.
+I have almost 2 years of experience about Web developer.
 I am learning every day to become a better version of myself.
-I'm particularly interested in knowledge sharing and love hearing from people, not just about technology, but about everything.
+I also spend time on travel, reading books & photography.

 ## 🛠 Tools & Technologies